emirdeliz/barcode_reader_webassembly/README.md

 # barcode_reader_webassembly

-This project is a wrapper for the project [Barcode Read - Ts and Webassembly.
+This project is a wrapper for the project [Barcode Read - Ts and Webassembly ](https://github.com/emirdeliz/barcode-reader-zbar-webassembly).
-](https://github.com/emirdeliz/barcode-reader-zbar-webassembly).

 ## Getting Started